 I use this in my Chipotle Chicken Panini copycat (man, I miss that sandwich).
 It has a little dijon mustard, and has chipotle and smoked paprika giving it a smokey, spicy flavor.
 Dip your fries in this, you won't regret it!

-Before dripping in your oil, whisk in ½ tsp of Dijon mustard.
-After your aioli is thickened and ready for seasoning, add in ¼ tsp of chipotle powder and ¼ tsp of smoked paprika.
+Before dripping in your oil, whisk in ½ teaspoon of Dijon mustard.
+After your aioli is thickened and ready for seasoning, add in ¼ teaspoon of chipotle powder and ¼ teaspoon of smoked paprika.

 #3 Lemon Thyme Aioli Recipe